itisnajim/envystic/packages/envystic/README.md

 It is recommended to use the `@Envystic` annotation instead of `@EnvysticAll`.
 Using `@Envystic` allows you to specify only the fields needed, reducing class overload and ensuring better maintainability.

-## Encryption
+## Global Configuration

-Envystic provides a simple yet effective way to enhance the security of your dotenv values through encryption.
-By default, if no encryption is applied, Envystic will use base64 encoding to provide a basic level of protection for your sensitive data.

-To activate encryption for your dotenv values, you can follow either of these methods:
+To override `null` parameters in each annotated class, you can use the `build.yaml` file or specify `command` line options when running `build_runner`.
+Here's how you can configure the options:

 ### Method 1: Via `build.yaml`
-1. Open your `build.yaml` file or create one.
+1. Open your `build.yaml` file or create one if it doesn't exist.
-2. Locate the targets section and look for the $default target.
+2. Look for the `targets` section and locate the `$default` target.
-3. Under the $default target, find or add the `envystic_generator|envystic` builder and modify the options as follows:
+3. Under the `$default` target, find or add the `envystic_generator|envystic` builder and modify the options as follows:

 ```yaml
 targets: